 Database views can be replicated from the following database integrations only:

-While the steps for syncing a database view are almost the same as those for syncing a table, there are some slight differences.
+While the steps for replicating a database view are almost the same as those for replicating a table, there are some slight differences.

 To replicate the view, the Stitch database user must have the appropriate level of permissions to access it.

 If you don’t see the view you want in the Stitch app, it may be because the Stitch user has insufficient permissions.
 Verify that the Stitch user’s permissions and, if necessary, grant any that are missing.